Mozzarella Cheese vs Roquefort Cheese

 Mozzarella Cheese has a fat content of varies and a moisture content of high.
 Mozzarella's texture can be described as "soft, creamy".
 Roquefort's texture can be described as "moist, very creamy".

-Mozzarella Cheese has a mild, milky flavor.
+Mozzarella Cheese has a mild, milky taste.
 Mozzarella's aroma can be described as "mild".
-Roquefort Cheese has a mild to strong flavor.
+Roquefort Cheese has a mild to strong taste.
+Roquefort's aroma can be described as "sweet".

 Appearance and Aging